 2. Pursue

 Now the seller will meet with the prospect to better understand their needs and go over any details regarding the solution.
+Often times this may be the stage they perform a demo.

-As the sales activity progresses, the rep changes the status in the pipeline according to the criteria in their sales methodology
+As the sales activity progresses, the rep changes the status in the pipeline according to the criteria in their sales methodology.

 3. Propose